 A type of chalcedony (which surprise-belongs to the quartz mineral family), onyx is abundant and mined in many countries around the world.
 Onyx is also popular because it can be dyed easily.
 While it's commonly used in jewelry in its natural state of black onyx, other colors are used as a great alternative.

 Belonging to the olivine group of minerals, peridot is crystallized from a magma.
 It's also been used in jewelry since the Egyptians being revered as a gem of the sun.
 It's hue is often a yellow-green but can sometimes have brown as well.

 Another highly popular gemstone that most people are familiar with is rose quartz.
 A pink variety of quartz that is translucent.
 It's abundant and inexpensive and can be found as beads or cabochons typically.
 Rose quartz can have inclusions, which to the naked eye appears like white/light veins.

 A personal favorite to use, topaz comes in variety of colors, shapes, and most importantly is inexpensive.
 It's the hardest silicate mineral (meaning it's great for jewelry use because it doesn't scratch as easily).
 Colorless (or "white"), pale yellow, and brown are the most common naturally occurring topaz although blue is also popular as it's also the December birthstone.

 Zircon can be found almost anywhere because it is so widely distributed.
 However, most zircon crystals are so small they're overlooked.
 Zircon is often used a diamond substitute; not to be confused with cubic zirconia though which is synthesized.
 Zircon comes in a variety of colors although its natural state is often colorless, brown, yellow, or red.

 Have a personal favorite?
 Topaz is likely mine because of its variety of colors and affordability plus they're a harder gemstone and less likely to scratch.
-I'm currently awaiting a lemon topaz delivery and am excited to create some pieces with them.
+You can check out my topaz designs here.